What is Biodiversity?

 Biodiversity or Biological diversity is the differences and variety among the living organisms of all sources.
-It includes all terrestrial, marine, aquatic, and other different ecosystems and ecological complexes.
+It includes all terrestrial, marine, aquatic, biotic and abiotic components, and other different ecosystems and ecological complexes.

 Biodiversity mainly explains the variety of life from genes to ecosystems, including their existences, genetic variations, their habitat, inhabitants and the ecosystem in which they are present and other evolutionary processes that maintain the system functioning, changing and adapting.